firedev.com

 Functional Service Objects on Rails

-An excellent talk “Blending Functional and OO Programming in Ruby” given by Piotr Solnica at Full Stack Fest 2015 made me think about improving current practices.
+An excellent talk “Blending Functional and OO Programming in Ruby” given by Piotr Solnica on Full Stack Fest 2015 made me think about improving current practices.
 I have tried different ways of organizing my service objects and here is what I came up with.

 Background

-The idea is to switch from Object Oriented mentality and stateful objects to a more functional way of doing things when only data is passed through your system.
+The idea is to switch from Object Oriented mentality and stateful objects to more functional way of doing things when only data is passed through your system.

 I am working on this motivational portal.
 Let’s use a concept from the project for the sake of the example.
 The models involved in this example are User, Motivation, Shop and Role.

-Stuff everything into the model
+Stuff everything into model

 class User < ActiveRecord::Base